Skip to content

 Install DataKit.

-After installing DataKit, the system automatically enables a batch of host-related collectors, which automatically report data to the workspace.
+After installing DataKit, a set of host-related collectors are automatically enabled, and data is automatically reported to the workspace.

 cpu Host CPU usage